How Many Calories Does Weight Lifting Burn?

 Studies have suggested that women lose less fat than men overall even when in the same calorie deficit from diet and exercise.
 Scientists believe it is because women hold onto more fat for the biological purpose of maintaining hormonal balance, considering fat tissue plays a role in estrogen production in women.
 Finally, women have less ability to gain muscle compared to men.

 It has also been shown that people who are older in age burn fewer calories than younger individuals.
 Also, muscle mass and the ability to gain muscle decreases by 3-8% each decade after the age of 30.
-This leads to a decrease in basal metabolic rate, which we’ll discuss more later, but it can impact how many calories are burned during weight training given there are less muscle fibers available to contract.
+This leads to a decrease in basal metabolic rate, which we’ll discuss more later, but it can impact how many calories are burned during weight training given there are fewer muscle fibers available to contract.

 Heavy Weights Vs. Light Weights for Calorie Burn